mlr-org/mlr3fairness/cran-comments.md

 ## Resubmission

-I have updated DESCRIPTION, quoting 'mlr3' where required and included references according to the guide.
+* I have updated DESCRIPTION, quoting 'mlr3' where required and included references according to the guide.
-All exported functions have running examples, except for report_* functions.
+* All exported functions have running examples now.
-The latter create files on the filesystem and internally rely on rmarkdown::draft which uses the same \dontrun directive.

 ## R CMD check results